snekbeater/scrambpy/README.md

 Code is easy to follow so feel free to check it for backdoors.
 You can even delete the encoded logo.

 # Roadmap
-Upcoming features in next releases:
+## Upcoming features in next releases:

-## Features that are working in dev
-- GnuPG Public Key Exchange and Scrambling with GnuPG Public Key System
-- Public Key Exchange Image (your "Business Card" with your public key)
-- Bug corrected in heavy & medium scrambler
-- Large chunks in data snake (> 65kB)
-- Tar.gz file handling in data snake
+- Config file for PKI Scrambler
+- PKI working under Windows

 ## Features that are prototyped
 - JavaScript version for Website and Greasemonkey integration